team-approx-bayes/dl-with-bayes/README.md

 ## Uncertainty estimation by NGVI
-Decision boundary and entropy plots on 2D-binary classification by MLPs trained with Adam and VOGN.
+Decision boundary and entropy plots on 2D-binary classification by MLPs trained with Adam and [Variational Online Gauss-Newton (VOGN)](http://proceedings.mlr.press/v80/khan18a.html), a NGVI method with Gauss-Newton approximation of the Hessian.
 ![](./docs/boundary.gif)
 VOGN optimizes the posterior distribution of each weight (i.e., mean and variance of the Gaussian).
 A model with the mean weights draws the red boundary, and models with the MC samples from the posterior distribution draw light red boundaries.